nunnoXYZ/Telechan/README.md

 # Telechan
 A telegram bot for managing a telegram channel build with node.js and telebot repository

-# Evieroment
+# Environment
-Set the environment variables to work with your bot source env.sh
+Set the environment variables to work with your bot
+` source env.sh `

 # Features
 - Send message to channel from bot

 # Todo
-- Send media from bot
+- Send media from bot.
-- template by the type of media from bot to channel
+- message templates by the type of the media.